bytecodealliance/wasmtime/docs/contributing-coding-guidelines.md

 ### Minimum Supported `rustc` Version

-Wasmtime supports the current stable version of Rust.
+Wasmtime supports the latest three stable releases of Rust.

 Cranelift supports stable Rust, and follows the [Rust Update Policy for Firefox].

-Some of the developer scripts depend on nightly Rust, for example to run clippy and other tools, however we avoid depending on these for the main build.
+Some of the CI jobs depend on nightly Rust, for example to run rustdoc with nightly features, however these use pinned versions in CI that are updated periodically and the general repository does not depend on nightly features.

 [Rust Update Policy for Firefox]: https://wiki.mozilla.org/Rust_Update_Policy_for_Firefox#Schedule